 Meat processing has to meet several regulations.
 Your butcher shop must maintain proper temperatures, have good sanitation, air conditioning systems, protection from foreign elements.
 Guidelines always imply safe retailing of meat products where healthy employees are included while pests are excluded.

-STEP 4: Choosing A Place
+4. Choosing A Place

 The better place you find, the more profit you will generate.
 Entrepreneurs often look for decent premises in the first row.
 The location chosen plays an integral part: your butcher shop has to be located within a large residential area where you can attract a lot of potential buyers.